lusinge/site-web/README.md

 * Go through the /api and manually change references (this step will either be explained later or not needed soon, just a reminder placeholder)

 The above steps might be reduced by using template processing on otherwise unprocessed files (normally not part of hugo).
 See the following for more info https://vercel.com/docs/functions/serverless-functions/runtimes/node-js
+NOTE: Once we move the project over to a dedicated git, change the node info under api and track the version